National Sporting Heritage Day Events

 Doha Athletics Club and Liz McColgan will give the event and international flavour by celebrating sporting heritage across borders.

 In addition, there will be further events at The Potteries Museum and Art Galleries, Yorkshire County Cricket Club, Wigan Warriors and so many more!
-Many of our Community Projects also have events and activities so take a look to see if there’s an event near you.
+Many of our Community Grant Projects also have events and activities so take a look to see if there’s an event near you.
 Keep up-to-date by following the hashtag #NSHD2018.